burakbasaranb/React-Leaflet-Example-with-Arrowheads/README.md

 To leverage this code, ensure that you have `react-leaflet` and `arrowheads` properly installed within your project.
 Simply copy the code and tailor it to suit your specific requirements.
 Utilize the in-code comments as a guide to understand each step and tailor the map and arrowhead properties to your liking.

-It's important to note that you need to obtain your own API keys for Yandex and Google maps to successfully display the map tiles.
-Refer to the official documentation of these providers to acquire the necessary API keys and configure them within the code.
+No API keys are required for the maps.
+They can be used with various map providers, including Yandex and Google.
+The TileLayer layers for the maps have been added on the OpenStreetMap.

 ## Additional Resources